kavishsathia/gossip/README.md

 1. How to create a new account?
 Click on sign up on the login page.
 2. Can I view posts without signing up?
 Yes, you can!
 Just click on ”Lurk” on the login page, however if you try to like or comment, you will be redirected to the login page.
 3. How to search for posts?
 Use the search bar on the left sidebar.
+The response is paginated, so click on "Load more" at the bottom of the sidebar to load more threads.
 4. How to search by tags and author username?
 Add ”#” in front of tags and ”@” in front of usernames when searching in the search bar.
 For example, to find all posts written by me with the ”nus” tag and contains the word ”CS”, you can search ”@kavish #nus cs”.